AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 Learn more about data synchronization [in this page](crm-data-sync.md).

+Learn more about enumeration management in Campaign [in this page](../dev/enumerations.md).

 ### Supported field data types {#ms-dyn-supported-types}

 For Microsoft Dynamics 365 supported/unsupported attribute types are listed below: